 Make Self-Care Your Priority

-Self-care strategies such as getting enough sleep, mindfulness meditation, nutritious meals, regular physical activity, and safely spending time outdoors can help you manage coronavirus anxiety and improve your overall health.
+Self-care strategies such as getting enough sleep, mindful meditation, nutritious meals, regular physical activity, and safely spending time outdoors can help you manage coronavirus anxiety and improve your overall health.

 Regular physical activity is known to promote a variety of changes in the brain.
 Exercise has the power to stimulate the release of dopamine and endorphins, neurotransmitters also known as hormones of happiness.
 An increase of these neurotransmitters in your blood causes effects similar to what antidepressant medications do, revitalizing your spirits and making you feel good.

 If you feel that you are not equipped to manage stress, anxiety, and other mental health concerns on your own, seek help from a mental health professional.
 Counseling and psychotherapy can be a safe environment to address the issues you face and develop effective coping strategies.